tjasmin111/50-ai-workflows/README.md

-# 50 AI Workflows for Engineers
+# Book Review: 50 AI Workflows for Engineers

 > A solid, practical read.
 The debugging and PR workflows alone have already saved me a couple of hours this week.